Parametric resonance in abelian and non-abelian gauge fields via space-time oscillations

 \section{Discussion and conclusion}

-We have studied the evolution of abelian $U(1)$ as well as non-abelian $SU(2)$ gauge fields in the presence of space-time oscillations, using analytical as well as numerical simulations.
-The space-time oscillations frequency is taken to be $\omega$.
+We have studied the evolution of abelian $U(1)$ and non-abelian $SU(2)$ gauge fields in the presence of monochromatic space-time oscillations, using analytical and numerical simulations.
 Our results show that space-time oscillations induce parametric resonance in the modes of gauge fields.
-The modes, of the fields, undergoing parametric resonance are obtained from field equations for $U(1)$ and for $SU(2)$ in linear approximation in Fourier space.
-We also carry out numerical simulations in $2+1$ dimensions.
+The fields' modes undergoing parametric resonance are obtained from field equations for $U(1)$ and that for $SU(2)$ in linear approximation in Fourier space.
+We also carry out numerical simulations in $2+1$ and $3+1$ dimensions.
 These simulations are useful for studying the evolution of localized initial field configurations in $U(1)$.
 In the case of $SU(2)$ gauge fields, they are essential to study field dynamics beyond the linear regime.
 The numerical simulations also enable us to compare the dynamical evolution in the $U(1)$ and $SU(2)$ gauge theory, in other words, effect of gauge coupling.

-In the process of the parametric resonance of the gauge field modes, large fluctuations of physical observables are generated.
+In $2+1$ dimensions, the process of the parametric resonance of the gauge field modes generates large fluctuations in physical observables.
 These observables include $F_{\mu\nu}\tilde{F}^{\mu\nu}$ and $F^a_{\mu\nu}\tilde{F}^{a\mu\nu}$ in $U(1)$ and $SU(2)$ gauge theory respectively, which break the $CP-$symmetry.
-Apart from the colour factor, the evolution of gauge fields is similar in both theories, when the fluctuations are small.
+Apart from the color factor, the evolution of gauge fields is similar in both theories, when the fluctuations are small.
 At later times when the gauge field fluctuations grow, the effects of non-linear interactions in $SU(2)$ become important.
 The non-linear interactions drive larger growth in the fluctuations, beyond the conventional exponential growth expected in linear theories.